 IA 222.
 Seminar in Comparative Politics.
-This seminar is the program capstone course in which students study the works of major theorists and methodologists in the field of comparative politics, sample representative literature of area specialists and apply an appropriate methodology to a brief original work.
-Cross-listed as GOVT 240; only one may be counted for credit.
-Spring only.
+This seminar focuses on the works of major theorists and methodologists in the field of comparative politics, sample representative literature of area specialists and apply an appropriate methodology to a brief original work.
+Crosslisted as GOVT 240; only one may be counted for credit.
 3 units.